 I’m new here…What can I expect?

 What door do I use to get in?
 There are two choices.
-The main doors, right off of McRae or the West office door by the semi circle driveway off of Millwood.
+The main doors, right off of McRae or the West office door by the semi circle driveway off of Millwood which has a ramp and a lift inside.

 How long is the service?
 Services begin at 10:30am on Sundays and are on average 60 to 70 minutes in length.